aSetback/GoodBot/README.md

 +exportsheet
-  Attempt to export your spreadsheet to Google Sheets  (Will only work if this has been set up, and bot has permissions)
+  Attempt to export your spreadsheet to Google Sheets  (Will only work if this has been set up, and bot has permissions) This will ping only confirmed players if confirmation mode is enabled.

 +pingraid
   Send a notification to all players signed up for the current raid

++ping confirmed
+  Send a notification to confirmed players for the current raid

 +raid RaidName Mar-21 (title?) (faction?)
   Create a new raid channel under the raid category called mar-21-RaidName

++rules add RulesName Rules go here
+  Add a rule to be displayed later with a name of "RulesName"

++rules RulesName
+  Have the bot display rules with the name of "RulesName"

 +setdescription New description
   Alter the raid description in the embed